makeopensource/mOS/docs/gdb.md

 ## Debugging the OS

-To debug various parts of the OS, start by running `qemu-gdb`.
+To debug various parts of the OS, start by running `make qemu-gdb`.
 When you run this command, gdb connects to qemu and jumps to os_main, the first line of C code in mOS.